c4tntnitro-netizen/Starsector-BlackLion/README.md

 A prototype Lion's Guard Eagle refitted with Advanced Optics and Plasma Jets by unknown parties.
 Appears very rarely in Sindrian Diktat fleets.

 ### Brawler (BL)
-An automated Lion's Guard drone with built-in Kinetic Blasters and a Displacer system.
+An automated Lion's Guard drone with built-in Kinetic Blasters and a Phase Skimmer system.
 Found exclusively in the Black Lion's escort fleet.

 ## The Fleet